Two webinars organized by the PSAC Social Justice Fund on November 26 and December 15

 We are currently offering two webinars in November that are open for registration:

 - Return to the workplace: What to consider on November 19 in English and November 17 in French; and

 - How to organize a virtual meeting with your local on November 30 in English and November 23 in French.

 Please note that in order to participate in our webinars or online courses, you will need to have access to a computer or tablet connected to the internet.
 Unfortunately, it is not possible to participant using a landline or smartphone as we will be sharing documents and interactive websites and this is only possible on a computer (the ideal tool) or tablet.

 Self-directed online courses will be posted on these pages as they become available.

 Click on "Course Listings" on the button above or on the course name on your right to register now.

 We continue to expand our range of courses and webinars.
 Our goal is to reinvent union education and offer new ways to better serve you.

 The overall purpose of the PSAC Education Program is to build the capacity among members to reflect and act, to shift the balance of power towards justice in the workplace and society.

-- By equiping members who step forward to represent others.
-Members have a right to practical tools.
+- To equip yourself to represent others.
+You have a right to practical tools.
 Members need the knowledge, skills and attitudes that can make them effective and strategic in their interventions in the workplace, the labour movement and the broader society.
 Members (active or not) also need to be equipped with the basics about how their union operates, so they can participate easily and effectively.

-- By energizing members who are discouraged.
+- To energize yourself or help energize others.
+Members can get discouraged.
 Given the state of the world, the slowness of change both inside and outside the union, and the weight of arbitrary employer actions, the education program should be a place of renewal and encouragement.